morxa/webletter-client/README.md

-bootplate
+webletter-client
 =========

-Application template for packaged Enyo

-Refer to the [Wiki](https://github.com/enyojs/enyo/wiki/Bootplate) for how to get started.
+This is a submodule of Webletter.
+Please refer to [Webletter](https://github.com/morxa/webletter) for how to get started.